Good Monday Morning.

 In 2003, my life crash came crashing down.
 After a few traumatic weeks of slipping slowly, I suddenly spiraled into a state where my sense of reality was altered.
 Fortunately, I was committed to a mental hospital before I hurt myself or caused anyone else to get hurt.

-I was diagnosed with bipolar disorder and depression.
+I was diagnosed with bipolar disorder.

-I was immediately started on medication and attended therapy sessions.
+I was immediately put on medication and attended therapy sessions.
 When I was released a few days later, I didn’t feel confident about going home.
 However, I had the support of my husband, parents, in-laws and siblings.
 Together they formed a support network, helping with the kids and house and taking me to my appointments.